Expand Channel Sales Online

 After completing this unit, you’ll be able to:

-- Understand how both XaaS and transactional is necessary to develop your channel.
+- Understand how both XaaS and transactional are necessary to develop your channel.

 - Identify how to empower long-tailed partnerships.